This was MADRID31 "Contemporary Phantasmagorias" 2023

 Alberto García-Alix

 Photographer, audiovisual creator, writer and editor.
 He held his first exhibitions, at the beginning of the eighties, in the Moriarty and Buades galleries (Madrid) and Portafollio Gallery (London).
-Throughout his career, his photographic and audiovisual work has been shown in spaces such as the Museo Nacional Centro de Arte Reina Sofía, Les Rencontres Internationales d'Arles, the Parisian European House of Photographyplatforms, Museum House of Photography in Moscow, the Museum of Contemporary Art of Castilla y León (MUSAC), and in the Prado Museum, among many others.
+Throughout his career, his photographic and audiovisual work has been shown in spaces such as the Museo Nacional Centro de Arte Reina Sofía, Les Rencontres Internationales d'Arles, the Parisian European House of Photography, Museum House of Photography in Moscow, the Museum of Contemporary Art of Castilla y León (MUSAC), and in the Prado Museum, among many others.
 His works are found in large art collections around the world, such as the German Deutsche Börse or the National Funds for Contemporary Art in France.

 Servando Rocha